Below is a list of common questions about this project. Check back as more FAQs will be added as the project progresses.

 About the project

-- Google has announced it will no longer provide higher education institutions, including Stanford, with unlimited storage at no charge.
+Google has announced it will no longer provide higher education institutions, including Stanford, with unlimited storage at no charge.
 In fact, the industry as a whole appears to be shifting away from free cloud storage.
 To adapt to this change, we must introduce new policies and processes that optimize our storage solutions to benefit the Stanford community.
-This includes storage limits plus updated policies for managing inactive accounts and a new automated process for creating shared drives.
-More information will be published when the details are available.
+The vast majority of us will continue to use Google Workspace at no cost.
+However, those who have extremely large storage needs ver 5 TB will need to purchase additional storage.

-- The plan is being created as part of the Google Workspace Optimization Project, a multi-year initiative aimed at preparing the university for a new Google Workspace service.
-In 2023, the Google Workspace Optimization Project team repeatedly consulted with the CIO Council, C-ACIS, SGG, UMG, and other stakeholders, while also negotiating with Google to achieve the best possible terms for quota, price, support, and timeframe.
-Based on an endorsement from C-ACIS, funding support from SGG, and in line with the input from all stakeholders, a plan to update the Google Workspace service has been adopted.
-Read more in Transitioning to a Sustainable Google Workspace.
+The plan is being created as part of the Google Workspace Optimization Project, a multi-year initiative aimed at preparing the university for a new Google Workspace service.
+Since 2023, the Google Workspace Optimization Project team has regularly consulted with the CIO Council, C-ACIS, SGG, UMG, and other stakeholders, while also negotiating with Google to achieve the best possible terms for quota, price, support, and timeframe.
+Refer to the Google Workspace Optimization project page to learn more.

-- With input from the community, the project team will continue to refine the plan with more nuanced details.
+Now that the university has established a 5 TB storage limit, the project team will continue to refine the plan with more nuanced details.
 New tools and resources as well as policies around account lifecycle management will be introduced.
 As the project progresses, information will be clearly and frequently communicated through both broad channels and targeted messaging.
 You can bookmark the Google Workplace Optimization web page and check back at any time for updates.

 Refer to the Admin Guide for general policy for administrative content, and the Research Handbook for research data.
 Relevant Stanford policies include: